-Mr. Kleijn is a lawyer by background and has extensive expertise on corporate mergers and acquisitions and deals with both negotiated and contested transactions.
+Mr. Kleyn is a lawyer by background and has extensive expertise on corporate mergers and acquisitions and deals with both negotiated and contested transactions.
 He has played a key role in a number of high profile takeover cases most notably including ABN Amro, Rodamco North America and VastNed.
-Mr. Kleyn also has strong ties with the biotech industry through his dealings with Crucell, ProQR and myTomorrows where he is board member.
+Mr. Kleyn also has strong ties with the biotech industry through his dealings with Crucell and myTomorrows.

 Ronald Brus holds a medical degree from the University of Groningen and is a respected member of the international biotech industry.
 Dr. Brus began his career as Medical Director for Zambon BV (1990-1994) after which he served as product planning physician for Forest Laboratories Inc. (New York) from 1994-

 1996.
 In 1997 Dr. Brus joined Crucell, holding various management positions before becoming CEO in 2004 and leading Crucell to its 3billion USD exit in 2011 (acquired by Johnson & Johnson).
 In parallel, Dr. Brus served as a member of the board of directors at Galapagos NV from 2000 until Galapagos' IPO in May 2005, later rejoining the board from 2010- 2011.
 Recently Dr. Brus founded myTomorrows, a platform for providing early access to the latest drug innovations for patients dealing with serious illnesses and no other approved treatment options.